Newark and Sherwood

 Overview ⁞ Newark and Sherwood spans Nottinghamshire’s historic heart, with Newark-on-Trent as its main town, famous for Newark Castle, its market square, and riverside setting on the Trent.
 The district includes Southwell, renowned for its cathedral-like Minster, and part of Sherwood Forest, rich in Robin Hood legend.
 The landscape is varied, from fertile farmland to ancient woodland and river valleys.
 Historic villages, stately homes, and nature reserves enhance its blend of heritage and natural beauty.

-The administrative boundary of Newark and Sherwood can be viewed on OpenStreetMap: District Boundary of Newark and Sherwood.
+The administrative boundary of Newark and Sherwood can also be viewed on OpenStreetMap: District Boundary of Newark and Sherwood.

 Key Facts about Newark and Sherwood